Old Farm, New Farm. John and Jessica Rowe of Cannabis Consortium Breathe Life Into Montgomery County Farm

 “John and Jessica are super reliable,” says Mary Jo.
 “Our relationship is kept open.
 They have respect for my land and for the infrastructure.
 It’ been a really good experience.
 John and Jess have revamped the 2 bay greenhouse by replacing the plastic and repairing the wet well, and they took the time to take soil tests and have since been amending the soil.
 I enjoy coming out to help fill pots, scoop dirt, and transfer plants when I can.
 I get a kick out of the kids too.
 NC FarmLink has helped me out by broadening my perspective on what I thought was possible for the farm.
 The farm seekers that inquired about the farm were all genuinely wanting to farm and had legitimate goals of pursuing an agricultural purpose.
 I would not have had the opportunity to interact with the caliber of respectful people without the NC FarmLink Program.
 Being introduced to, and having the opportunity to work with, Jessica and John has enriched my land and enriched my life.”

 The staff at NC FarmLink could not be more pleased that Mary Jo Shuping and Jessica and John Rowe found each other, and are able to make a positive impact on each others’ lives.
 An agreement like this between a landowner and a young bold family venturing into a new agricultural sector embodies the spirit of what we are hoping to spark with this program.
 NC FarmLink is committed to providing ongoing support to John and Jessica and Mary Jo as the Rowes assess their progress and deliberate their next steps as their business grows.
-Keep an eye on Jessica and Johns’ website to see what products they are about to launch, to contact them, and to see pictures!
+Keep an eye on Jessica and Johns’ company website at Cannabis Consortium to see what products they have available, to contact them, and to see pictures!
 The passion and hard work that John and Jessica put forth every day will inspire you.